All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded tirzepatide as safe as the brand name?

-Compounded tirzepatide uses the same active ingredient but is not FDA-approved and does not go through the same manufacturing controls.
+Compounded tirzepatide uses compounded formulations of the active ingredient but isn't FDA-approved and doesn't go through the same manufacturing controls.
 Risks include formulation variability, inconsistent dosing between batches, and potential impurities.
 Choose a 503B outsourcing facility that undergoes FDA inspections and provides certificates of analysis.

 Report any unusual reactions to your prescriber.